Low-Complexity ADMM-Based Multicast Beamforming in Cell-Free Massive MIMO Systems: Successive Elimination Algorithm

-Solutions with low rank to SDP problems typically lie on the boundary of the feasible set rather than in its interior.
-As a result, the relaxed SDP problem often yields high-rank solutions, even when a rank-1 solution exists.
-In practice, standard SDP solvers tend to prefer higher-rank solutions over lower-rank ones, even when both achieve the same objective value \cite{luo2010semidefinite}.
-Prior works using SDR have commonly applied randomization techniques \cite{karipidis2008quality} to obtain rank-1 beamforming solutions from the higher-rank solutions.
-However, these approaches scale poorly; as the total number of antennas and UEs increase, a significantly larger number of random candidate beamforming vectors is required to maintain good SE performance.
-To address this limitation, we adopt the state-of-the-art SEA introduced in our earlier work \cite{globecom_paper,zaher2025cell}.
-This method iteratively eliminates higher-rank solutions to the SDP that yield an optimum objective value greater than or equal to that of the optimum rank-1 solution.
+The SEA iteratively eliminates higher-rank solutions to the SDP that yield an optimum objective value greater than or equal to that of the optimum rank-1 solution.
 The elimination is achieved by penalizing the directions associated with the eigenvectors corresponding to the second-largest eigenvalues of previous high-rank solutions.
 Specifically, a quadratic matrix product penalty term of the form $\zeta\sum_{r}\mathbf{u}_r^H\mathbf{W}\mathbf{u}_r$ is applied to the per-AP power constraints, where $\zeta$ is a penalty factor and $\mathbf{u}_r$, $\forall r$, denote the eigenvectors associated with the second-largest eigenvalues from previous iterations with higher-rank solutions.

 In this paper, we propose a new reformulation for the penalty term that is suitable for developing a computationally fast and effective ADMM algorithm.
 The penalty can be incorporated in the per-AP power constraints by updating the matrices $\mathbf{D}_l, \forall l$ for the subsequent SEA iterations as follows: